Mark Chapter Seven

 Mark 7:33-35

-After he took him aside, away from the crowd, Jesus put his fingers into the man's ears.
-Then he spit and touched the man's tongue.
-He looked up to heaven and with a deep sigh said to him, 'Ephphatha!' (which means, 'Be opened!').
-At this, the man's ears were opened, his tongue was loosened and he began to speak plainly.
+Taking him off alone, away from the crowd, Yeshua put his fingers into the man's ears, spat, and touched his tongue; then, looking up to heaven, he gave a deep groan and said to him, "Hippatach!" (that is, "Be opened!").
+His ears were opened, his tongue was freed, and he began speaking clearly.

 Jesus took the man away from the crowd to heal him and in this we see a big difference compared to the so-called faith healers of our day.
 It wasn't about putting on a show for a crowd but simply healing the man.
 We notice that Jesus touched the man physically and may wonder why He did so when He had not needed to touch the girl to drive out the demon.
 Sometimes, Jesus used aids to healing such as mud or a physical touch based on the circumstances and the amount of faith of the one being healed.